noir-lang/noir/docs/docs/sdk/usage/deposit.md

 let txId = await tokenDepositController.send();
 ```

 Not all ERC-20s (specifically DAI) have correctly implemented the permit spec.
 So in the case of DAI you call `depositFundsToContractWithNonStandardPermit` instead of `depositFundsToContract`.
+Note that the DAI contract has hardcoded chain ids for Ethereum networks ([source](https://github.com/makerdao/developerguides/blob/master/dai/how-to-use-permit-function/how-to-use-permit-function.md#permit-in-the-dai-contract)), so this method won't work on the Aztec testnet.

 #### Required Approvals